zydou/arti/doc/dev/notes/onion_service_keys.md

      * Any authentication keys in use with that onion service. (`KS_hs_client_desc_auth` or `KS_hs_client_intro_auth`)

-The keys above can be provisioned offline and generated offline.
+The keys above are generated offline; their public keys are given to the onion service operator offline.
+They need to be available at runtime.

 The public keys associated with them need to be encoded and transferred textually or in a file, for use by onion service providers.
 There is a passwd-style format for these, described in the C tor manual page,